Azure/azure-sdk/docs/general/implementation.md

 * `AZURE_STORAGE_DNS_SUFFIX`
 * `AZURE_STORAGE_CONNECTION_STRING`

-{% include requirement/MUST %} get approval from the [Architecture Board] for every new environment variable.
+{% include requirement/MUST id="general-config-envvars-get-approval" %} get approval from the [Architecture Board] for every new environment variable.

-{% include requirement/MUST %} use this syntax for environment variables specific to a particular Azure service:
+{% include requirement/MUST id="general-config-envvars-format" %} use this syntax for environment variables specific to a particular Azure service:

 * `AZURE_<ServiceName>_<ConfigurationKey>`

 where _ServiceName_ is the canonical shortname without spaces, and _ConfigurationKey_ refers to an unnested configuration key for that client library.

-{% include requirement/MUSTNOT %} use non-alpha-numeric characters in your environment variable names with the exception of underscore.
+{% include requirement/MUSTNOT id="general-config-envvars-posix-compatible" %} use non-alpha-numeric characters in your environment variable names with the exception of underscore.
 This ensures broad interoperability.

 ## Parameter validation

 The service client will have several methods that perform requests on the service.  _Service parameters_ are directly passed across the wire to an Azure service.  _Client parameters_ are not passed directly to the service, but used within the client library to fulfill the request.
 Examples of client parameters include values that are used to construct a URI, or a file that needs to be uploaded to storage.

-{% include requirement/MUST %} validate client parameters.
+{% include requirement/MUST id="general-params-client-validation" %} validate client parameters.

-{% include requirement/MUSTNOT %} validate service parameters.
+{% include requirement/MUSTNOT id="general-params-server-validation" %} validate service parameters.
 This includes null checks, empty strings, and other common validating conditions.
 Let the service validate any request parameters.

-{% include requirement/MUST %} validate the developer experience when the service parameters are invalid to ensure appropriate error messages are generated by the service.
+{% include requirement/MUST id="general-params-check-devex" %} validate the developer experience when the service parameters are invalid to ensure appropriate error messages are generated by the service.
 If the developer experience is compromised due to service-side error messages, work with the service team to correct prior to release.

 ## Network requests

 Each supported language has an Azure Core library that contains common mechanisms for cross cutting concerns such as configuration and doing HTTP requests.

-{% include requirement/MUST %} use the HTTP pipeline component within Azure Core for communicating to service REST endpoints.
+{% include requirement/MUST id="general-requests-use-pipeline" %} use the HTTP pipeline component within Azure Core for communicating to service REST endpoints.

 The HTTP pipeline consists of a HTTP transport that is wrapped by multiple policies.
 Each policy is a control point during which the pipeline can modify either the request and/or response.
 We prescribe a default set of policies to standardize how client libraries interact with Azure services.
 The order in the list is the most sensible order for implementation.

-{% include requirement/MUST %} implement the following policies in the HTTP pipeline:
+{% include requirement/MUST id="general-requests-implement-policies" %} implement the following policies in the HTTP pipeline:

 - Telemetry
 - Unique Request ID